we use ggplot2 for graphical representations

 scale_fill_viridis_c()

-Organizing the results
+Organising the results

 Clustering the models

 The set of all models, while structured, can be difficult to understand completely using only the tools presented above.
-To push the analysis further, it may be useful to cluster the models and to display representative elements of the clusters.
+To take the analysis further, it may be useful to cluster the models and to display representative elements of the clusters.
 To ease this task, we support distance-based approaches (such as hierarchical clustering and partitioning around medoids) via sim_distance().
 For instance, the following call computes all pairwise Euclidean distances between the destination flows of the models in a sim_list().

 models_dist <- sim_distance(models, "destination")